$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Classification of SPT states via cohomologies

-The translation invariance is an advantage of the first expression for the cocycle introduced by us.
-In contrast, the standard form on the right is restricted to the tribit values $n_i=0,1,2$ only.
-Note that since unity in the exponent can be omitted since it produces a coboundary multiplier as in \eqref{LG-Z3} so that an equivalent representative may be used instead, $\omega\sim\varepsilon^{- n_1n_2n_3(n_2+n_3)}$.
+The translation invariance is an advantage of the first expression for the cocycle we introduced.
+In contrast, the standard form on the right is restricted to the qutrit values $n_i=0,1,2$ only.
+Note that unity in the exponent can be omitted since it produces a coboundary multiplier as in \eqref{LG-Z3} so that an equivalent representative may be used instead, $\omega\sim\varepsilon^{- n_1n_2n_3(n_2+n_3)}$.